 - The professor requires a draft of the paper that can be delivered to the Writing Center before the first appointments begin, so that WA’s have time to prepare advance feedback;

 - The professor receives a sign-up sheet from the Writing Center with available appointment times, circulates it in the class, and returns the filled-in sheet to us;

 - The professor does not just “recommend” a Writing Center visit, but also offers an incentive.

 For Graduate Students

 WA’s (Undergraduate Writing Advisors) meet with graduate students during Writing Center drop-in hours where they serve as “sympathetic first readers” who can work on higher order concerns such as interpreting prompts, paper organization/development, and checking citation format.
 WA’s are always welcome to direct graduate students back to their professors if asked content-based questions they feel unqualified to answer or to Melissa Pavlik at firstname.lastname@example.org for grammar/ESL concerns.

-Graduate Student Drop-in Hours: Thursdays from 5-10pm.
+Graduate Student Drop-in Hours: Mondays and Thursdays from 5-10pm.
 These drop-in hours are hosted by a professional writing coach who has experience working with our SoN graduate students in the former WRIT5000 “Writing for the Professions” program.
 No appointment is necessary.

 Private Professional Coaching